-The Academy requires that principal investigators of Academy-funded projects funded be responsible for the responsible management and opening of research data.
+The Research Council requires that principal investigators of projects funded by us be responsible for the responsible management and opening of research data.
 Research data must be made freely available as soon as possible after the research results have been published.
 Sites of research must therefore provide researchers with the necessary guidance and ensure that they have access to suitable storage infrastructure.
 Research data shall be managed and made available following the FAIR principles (F = findable, A = accessible, I = interoperable and R = reusable).

 Funded projects are requested to submit a full data management plan after the funding decision has been made.
 The plan must be submitted before the applicant and the supporting site of research can confirm receipt of funding.